hdimitrieski/e-shop/README.md

 # e-shop

-This project is built to demonstrate features of [Spring Cloud](https://spring.io/projects/spring-cloud) for implementing microservices architecture.
+This project is inspired by eShopOnContainers and it's built to demonstrate features of [Spring Cloud](https://spring.io/projects/spring-cloud) for implementing microservices architecture.
 In this project you can find examples of: Spring Cloud Config, Eureka Service Discovery, Spring Cloud Gateway, Spring Cloud Circuit Breaker, Resilience4j, Spring Cloud Sleuth, Spring Cloud Stream, Spring Kafka, Kafka Streams API, Keycloak, ...